Shift Scheduler Blog

 Use these rules when the roster should protect recovery time:

-Rest rules can be normal or Must rules.
-A normal rest rule adds a penalty when it is broken, so the scheduler can still fill a shift if coverage is tight.
+Rest rules can be High, Medium, Low, or Must.
+A soft rest rule adds its selected penalty when broken, so the scheduler can still fill a shift if coverage is tight.
 A Must rest rule is hard and should be used when the rest period represents law, safety, or a non-negotiable policy.

 Use an explicit number of days.
 "Two days off after a night shift" is stored as rest.days: 2, which means both calendar dates D+1 and D+2 are kept free after a matching shift on D. The saved interpretation shown beside the rule should contain the same number as the rule text.

-Do not add broad fairness rules such as:
+Do not add broad total-hour fairness rules such as:

-These requests usually make no difference as Scheduling rules.
+This usually makes no difference as a Scheduling rule.
 Shift Scheduler already tries to make the roster fair automatically by balancing total hours across available people and balancing shift-template mix when people can work the same templates.

 Coverage And Skills